How to Stop Being Self-Centered in a Relationship: 25 Ways

 10. Stop treating your partner like your property

-One common self-centered trait in a person is that they treat their partner like they belong to them.
-Just because you’re in a relationship with someone doesn’t mean that you can lord over them; to change your self-centered behavior, be conscious of how you treat your partner and make sure that you don’t make their decisions for them.
+Just because you’re in a relationship with someone doesn’t mean you can lord over them; to change your self-centered behavior, be conscious of how you treat your partner, and ensure you don’t make their decisions for them.

 11. Do something thoughtful

-You might be wondering why am I so selfish and self-centered?
+You might be wondering why I am so selfish and self-centered.
 This could be because you tend to focus only on yourself.
-To stop feeling this way, try to do something thoughtful for your partner, like getting them the dress they’ve wanted for a long time, or taking them on a surprise date.
+To stop feeling this way, try to do something thoughtful for your partner, like getting them the dress they’ve wanted for a long time or taking them on a surprise date.

 12. Ask and value your partner’s opinions

 Typical self-centered behavior is to speak for your partner.
 By diminishing your partner’s voice, you’re controlling them.
-To change this behavior, stop yourself when you’re talking too much, and give that space to your partner.
+To change this behavior, stop yourself when you’re talking too much and give that space to your partner.

 13. Be aware of your selfish actions